-System administrator may need to find the start up and shutdown time of the Windows PC.
-If you are an administrator or just curious to find system start up and shutdown time log to troubleshoot or diagnose something on your PC then this guide is for so continue reading.
-This guide is written using Windows 8.x screenshots but I think same thing will work on Windows 7 as well.
+“The system administrator may need to find the startup and shutdown time for the Windows PC.
+If you are an administrator or just curious to see system startup and shutdown time log to troubleshoot or diagnose something on your PC, then this guide is for so continue reading.
+This guide is written using Windows 10 and 8.x, but I think this will work on Windows 7 as well.

 Windows Event Log Viewer utility saves all the logs related to Windows system, setup, security, application and more.
-So to find PC start up and shutdown log we need to open this Windows utility.
-You can open even log viewer using one of the following method.
+So to find PC startup and shutdown log we need to open this Windows utility.
+You can open even log viewer using one of the following methods.

-Windows 7 user press Windows + R keys from keyboard, type
+- Windows 7 user press Windows + R keys from the keyboard, type “

-Once you open the even viewer, here on the left-side expand the “Event Viewer” > “Windows log” and then select “System”.
-You will notice all system related event logs will be listed on the right-side.
-There will be thousands of events in the list but we need only few of them.
-We will search Windows shutdown and startup events log by their IDs.
+Once you open the event viewer, here on the left-side expand the “Event Viewer” > “Windows log” and then select “System.”
+You will notice all system related event logs listed on the right-side.
+There will be thousands of events on the list, but we need only a few of them.
+We will search and filter Windows shutdown, and startup events log with their IDs.